-The operation stage does not carry any risks for local communities.
-The turbines and the GPZ station (if part of the project in question) are under constant surveillance by means of an alarm and camera system.
+The works are carried out with a view to meeting both the conditions contained in the Environmental Decision (i.e. ongoing environmental supervision and cooperation with the supervisors) and the initial training in securing and minimising environmental risks on site: securing excavation pits, proper waste and substance management), as well as by means of an alarm and camera system.
 They are also protected by a specialised company.
 Access to the turbine or the closed area of the main electrical substation is prevented.
 Hence, in this respect, once put into operation, the facility no longer carries the risk of an accident (e.g. electrocution).
 Access roads to the turbines are also appropriately marked with information boards.